-Another method of performing knee replacement surgery, although rarely used, involves entering the knee joint from the outside.
-The incision is made on the lateral side (outside) of the knee joint, and the kneecap and the muscles supporting it are disturbed even less than during a routine knee replacement procedure.
+Another method of performing knee replacement surgery, although rarely used, involves entering the knee joint from the outter aspect.
+The incision is made on the lateral side (outter) of the knee joint, and the kneecap and the muscles supporting it are disturbed even less than during a routine knee replacement procedure.
 This surgical approach, called the lateral approach, is another type of minimally invasive knee replacement surgery.
-The lateral approach allows muscle damage to be avoided, and the kneecap mechanics are improved.
-Because this method of knee replacement is unusual, surgeons rarely use it.
-However, it has distinct advantages over traditional knee replacement surgery.
-Pain is decreased and people are able to return to walking faster.
+The lateral approach allows muscle damage to be avoided, and the kneecap mechanics may be improved.
+This method of knee replacement is unusual, and surgeons rarely use it as it is more difficult to access all parts of the knee.
+However, it has some distinct advantages over traditional knee replacement surgery.
+Pain may be decreased and people are often able to return to walking faster.

 B Sonny Bal, MD

 Must Read Articles Related to Minimally Invasive Knee Replacement

 The eMedicineHealth doctors ask about Minimally Invasive Knee Replacement: